 Customizing the Capsule Modal

-When rendering the CapsuleModal component, you can pass props to customize its appearance and behavior:
+When rendering the CapsuleModal component, you can pass props to customize its appearance and behavior.
+This allows you to adjust the look and feel of the modal to align with your application’s branding.

 <CapsuleModal